bsudy/orokseg/web/README.md

 The project is making use [Material UI](https://mui.com/material-ui/).
 The component can be found [here](https://mui.com/material-ui/all-components/)

+## Dockerized development environment

+TODO

+## API

+The server exposes GraphQL and REST api.
+The GraphQL API can be explored on GraphiQL UI: http://localhost:8081/graphiql?path=/graphql

+### Frontend

+The GraphQL queries are in the [queries.ts](web/src/graphql/queries.ts) file.
+Once the file is modified, the `yarn codegen` should be called in order to generate the types for the given query.

 ## Available Scripts

 In the project directory, you can run: